-THE away goals rule has become the most popular way of deciding a football match that is tied after two legs.
+THE away goals rule has become the most common way of deciding a football match which is tied after two legs.

 What is the away goals rule?

-The away goals rule is the most commonly used way of deciding two-legged football.
+The away goals rule is the most commonly used way of deciding football matches played over two legs.

 If the scores are level after 90 minutes at home and 90 minutes away then, rather than go to penalties, the team that scored most goals in the away game goes through.